 Parking Ban Information

 When a parking ban is declared, it is posted on the Home Page of the City of Middletown website.
-It is listed in a banner in the top left corner of the page.
+It is listed in a banner in the top left corner of the page and posted on the Middletown Recycling and Public Works facebook page.
 It is also sent to all the local television stations, the Middletown Eye, and the Chamber of Commerce.
 You can also call the Department of Public Works, 860-638-4850, during normal working hours (Monday - Friday, 8:30am - 4:30 pm) to check or the non-emergency number of the Middletown Police Department, 860-638-4000, after hours.

 When a parking ban is declared, all vehicles must be removed from all City streets.
 In the event alternate street parking is needed, vehicles may be parked in the following municipal parking lots without a fee: